bellons91/personal-tech-notes/azure/Azure App Service/Azure App Service.md

 ## Deployment types

-There are two main deployment types, depending on the [[azure-app-service-plan]].
+There are two main deployment types, depending on the [[Azure App Service Plan]].

 - **multitenant public service**: host App Service plans in
   - Free